Allow import of encrypted CA key

 I have my own CA, and I use it to connect to other servers in the network and to generate SSL certificates (e.g. for the web UI).
 Before it was... just working: I'd copy/paste my public and private keys, then type the passphrase and it would work.
 That's why I'm saying it's a bug...

-#6 Updated by Suraj Ravichandran over 1 year ago
+#6 Updated by Suraj Ravichandran almost 2 years ago

 So, to better assess this situation, you had imported a passphrase encrypted CA and then issued an end-point cert from it which you used for the webUI and it worked?